rpoleski/MulensModel/developers_board.md

-## May goals:
+## Aug goals:
-1. binary source use cases
-2. errorbar scaling in MulensData
-3. finish improved passing of color/label/etc from MulensData to Model
+1. finish improved passing of color/label/etc from MulensData to Model
-4. website with notes on data challenge and links related to it
-5. easier access to all the fluxes from Event
-6. improved usage of polynomial root solvers
+2. binary source magnification and chi2 calculations: finish use cases, write unit tests, and implement
+3. EMCEE fitting example with posterior statistics of fluxes
+4. PIP install

 ## Specific tasks to be performed